TosbackCgusBridge-Bot/CGUs-versions/Rachaelray/Privacy Policy.md

 ™ and © 2007 - 2011 Rachael Ray Digital LLC.
 All rights reserved.

 Connect With Us!
-Like RachaelRay.com on Facebook Follow @rachaelray Team Rachael on Pinterest Sign up for our Newsletter Follow @rachaelray Sign up for our newsletters \* indicates required First Name \* Email Address \* **Email Format**
+Like TeamRachael on Facebook Follow @TeamRachael TeamRachael on Pinterest Sign up for our Newsletter Follow @TeamRachael Sign up for our newsletters \* indicates required First Name \* Email Address \* **Email Format**

 *   html
 *   text